If you only can (or want to) devote 10 minutes a day specifically to abs work, what should you do?

 Cables work especially well, Holt says, because they create tension in the horizontal vector, not just the typical vertical planes that standing exercises usually emphasize, which forces your core to engage more.

 Don't Fear Resistance

-The path of least resistance is actually the path with the greatest resistance.
-That is, don't only focus on the high-rep approach to abs work and be sure to add some weight to your abs exercises, such as resting a dumbbell on your chest when you do crunches.
+When it comes to building core muscles, the path of least resistance is actually the path with the greatest resistance.
+That is, don't only focus on the high-rep approach when it comes to abs work and be sure to focus on strength training.
+Add some weight to your abs exercises, such as resting a dumbbell on your chest when you do crunches.

 “Abs are just like every other muscle.
 The principles are all the same.
 Needing 50 reps just doesn’t make sense physiologically,” Holt says.
 If you want to build your abs up, you have to use resistance.”

 Use these stabilization exercises to give yourself a good foundation, says Shaun Zetlin, master trainer and fitness author.
 A high plank—the “up” of a push-up position engages the transverse abdominis, which is the only ab muscle to attach to your spine, Zetlin says.
 That’s important because developing the muscle will give you the stability to perform more advanced abdominal moves.